wooorm/retext-content/Readme.md

 ## API

-Note that **retext-content** does not validate if an actual word is given when replacing its value.
-This might result in incorrect trees (a word with its value set to a sentence), but makes it possible to easily classify values which parsers might classify wrongly, correctly.
+Note that **retext-content** does not validate, when for example operating on a sentence, if an actual given values could contain more than one sentences.
+This might result in incorrect trees (such as, a word with its value set to a sentence), but makes it possible to correctly classify values which parsers might classify wrongly.

 #### TextOM.Parent#prependContent(value)